DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Python 2 and 3

-There's a lot of code around written in earlier versions of Python, typically Python 2.7.
+There's a lot of code around written in earlier versions of Python, most commonly Python 2.7.
 It's there because the people who wrote it started before Python 3 was up and running.
 Since we're starting from scratch, we are planting ourselves firmly in Python 3 territory.
 Still, you're likely to run across examples of Python 2 on the internet.
 The easiest way to tell the difference is the print command:  `print(x)` in Python 3 was `print x` (no parentheses) in Python 2.
 There are lots of other differences, which is why it's essential we all use Python 3.

 ## Resources